-PGA TOUR may be violating the privacy rights of its users by tracking them and disclosing their personally identifiable information and information about the videos they watched to third parties without their written consent.&written consent; If you have an account on PGATOUR.COM, and if you watched videos and videoclips on the PGATOUR.COM website, you may qualify for a claim under video privacy laws of up to $2,500.
+PGA TOUR may be violating the privacy rights of its users by tracking them and disclosing their personally identifiable information and information about the videos they watched to third parties without their written consent.
+If you have an account on PGATOUR.COM, and if you watched videos and videoclips on the PGATOUR.COM website, you may qualify for a claim under video privacy laws of up to $2,500.
 The claim alleges that PGATOUR.COM users who watched prerecorded videos under the Watch & Listen tab on the PGATOUR.COM website such as interviews, highlights, extended highlights, player highlights, PGA TOUR – The CUT, Shots of the Week, Round Recaps, Shot of the Day, Best Of, Features, Rocket Drives, and Golfbet roundtable videos had their video watching history shared with Facebook without written consent.

 This is a case about data privacy.